ysyk2021/the-power-of-agile-innovation-encouraging-experimentation-and-risk-taking/src/chapter-6-2.md

-Chapter: Qualitative and Quantitative Methods for Evaluation
+Qualitative and Quantitative Methods for Evaluation
 ============================================================

 In this chapter, we will explore the importance of using qualitative and quantitative methods for evaluating the effectiveness of emotion-focused therapy techniques for processing and regulating emotions.
 By employing both qualitative and quantitative approaches, we can gain a comprehensive understanding of the impact of these techniques on individuals' emotional well-being.
 This chapter will discuss various evaluation methods that can provide valuable insights into the effectiveness and outcomes of emotion-focused therapy.